Westlaw: History

 Westlaw was created in 1975 by West Publishing, a company whose headquarters have been in Eagan, Minnesota, since 1992; West was acquired by the Thomson Corporation in 1996.
-Reuters Group was acquired by Thomson and renamed itself Thomson Reuters in 2008.
+Reuters Group was acquired by Thomson to form Thomson Reuters in 2008.
 Several of Thomson Reuters law-related businesses outside the United States have their own Westlaw sites, and Westlaw's foreign content is available online.
 For instance, Westlaw Canada from Carswell includes the Canadian Abridgment and KeyCite Canada, and Westlaw UK provides information from Sweet & Maxwell and independent law reports, case analysis and case status icons.
 More recently, Westlaw China was introduced, with laws and regulations, cases, digests, and status icons (similar to KeyCite flags), for the law of the People's Republic of China.
 Westlaw Ireland (IE) was established in 2002, covering information found in Round Hall publications as well as legislation, books, cases, current awareness and full-text articles from many of the country's notable legal journals.
 Westlaw is used in over 68 countries.

 Westlaw is descended from QUIC/LAW, a Canadian computer-assisted legal research project operated by Queen's University from 1968 to 1973.
-The original name stood for "Queen's University Investigation of Computers and Law."
+The original name stood for "Queen's University Investigation of Computers and Law".
 It was directed by Hugh Lawford and Richard von Briesen, and the original code was based on an internal IBM text search project called INFORM/360.
 The IBM code turned out to be incomplete and required substantial modifications.
 In 1973, the project was commercialized in the form of a new company called QL Systems and a new product name, QL/SEARCH.
 In 1976, QL Systems licensed the QL/SEARCH software to West Publishing as the original foundation for what would become Westlaw.

 West's chief competitor in the legal information retrieval market is LexisNexis.
 (Lawford and von Briesen sold what by then was called QuickLaw to LexisNexis in 2002.)
 Both Westlaw and LexisNexis started in the 1970s as dial-up services with dedicated terminals.
 The earliest versions used acoustic couplers or key phones; then smaller terminals with internal modems.
 Westlaw's terminal was known as WALT, for West Automatic Law Terminal.